frommelmak/aws-scripts/README.md

   -H HOST, --host HOST  Mongodb host: <hostname>:<port>.
   -d DATABASE, --database DATABASE
-                        The database to backup (all if not provided) -n NUMBER, --number NUMBER
+                        The database to backup (all if not provided) -o OUT, --out OUT     The output directory for dumped files -n NUMBER, --number NUMBER
                         Number of copies to retain in the S3 bucket -b BUCKET, --bucket BUCKET